SecKatie/ha-wyzeapi/README.md

 ## Installation (HACS) - Highly Recommended

-0. Have HACS installed, this will allow you to easily update
+1. Have HACS installed, this will allow you to easily update
-1. Add https://github.com/JoshuaMulliken/ha-wyzebulb as a custom repository as Type: Integration
+2. Add [https://github.com/JoshuaMulliken/ha-wyzebulb](https://github.com/JoshuaMulliken/ha-wyzebulb) as a custom repository as Type: Integration
-2. Click install under "Wyze Bulb Api Integration" in the Integration tab
+3. Click install under "Wyze Bulb and Switch Api Integration" in the Integration tab
-3. Restart HA
+4. Restart HA

 ## Installation (Manual)

 1. Download this repository as a ZIP (green button, top right) and unzip the archive
 2. Copy `/custom_components/wyzeapi` to your `<config_dir>/` directory
    * On Hassio the final location will be `/config/custom_components/wyzeapi`